-'''

-boolean and
+& & boolean and

-boolean or
+11 boolean or

-boolean negation, prefix operator
+! boolean negation, prefix operator

-'''

-Remark 2.8: Conditions are evaluated from left to right.
-The evaluation is stopped if the results is obvious.
+Remark 3.8: Conditions are evaluated from left to right.
+The evaluation is stopped if the result is obvious.
 The &&-operator cancels the evaluation as soon as the first expression evaluates false.
-The $|\cdot|$ -operator cancels the evaluation when the first expression evaluates true.
+The | |-operator cancels the evaluation when the first expression evaluates true.

-Remark 2.9: The assignment operator = is true for every non zero right side.
+Remark 3.9: The assignment operator = is true for every non zero right side.